egeulgen/NOTATES/README.md

 The somatic Single Nucleotide Variant(SNV) and Insertion/Deletion(InDel) discovery pipeline was created based upon the GATK Best Practices workflow.
 Germline SNV and InDels are called using GATK HaplotypeCaller.
 Both germline and somatic variants are annotated Oncotator.

-Loss of heterozygosity(LOH) and Somatic copy number alterations (SCNA) are called using ExomeCNV.
+Loss of heterozygosity (LOH) and Somatic copy number alterations (SCNA) are called using ExomeCNV.

-Tumor purity and clonal/subclonal copy number aberrations are estimated using THetA2
+Tumor purity and clonal/subclonal copy number aberrations are estimated using THetA2.

 Germline variant reporting and integration of detected alterations are achieved with custom scripts and curated resources.
 For details about the pipeline, see [here](add documentation)